daniestevez/reu-2024/README.md

 * Session 4. [turboseti](turboseti).
 Generation of data for analysis with turboSETI.
 Filterbank files and Doppler drift.

+* Session 5. [scripting](scripting).
+Using Parameters and calling a GNU Radio flowgraph from the command line and from Python code.

+* Session 5. [python-blocks](python-blocks).
+Example of usage of a Python Block: narroband RFI cancellation in the spectrum.

 ## Previous years

 This is the list of materials used in previous years: